 Habitat’s affordable, no-profit house payments free up money for food, child care, medicine and other necessities.
-And research has shown that decent housing improves health, increases children’s educational achievement and strengthens community ties.
+And research has shown that decent housing improves health, increases children’s educational achievement, and strengthens community ties.

-Habitat for Humanity of the Lehigh Valley’s mission is to help families in need with a hand up, not a hand out.
-Many families in the Lehigh Valley pay very high rents for substandard housing.Many hold jobs that do not pay enough to allow them to purchase a home in any municipality in Lehigh or Northampton County.
-Habitat for Humanity of the Lehigh Valley gives a family that meets its selection requirements the chance to own a home.
+Habitat for Humanity of the Lehigh Valley’s mission is to help families in need.
+Not with a hand out, but with a hand up.
+To begin with, many families in the Lehigh Valley pay very high rents for substandard housing.
+Additionally, many hold jobs that do not pay enough to allow them to purchase a home in Lehigh or Northampton County.
+This is regardless of the municipality.
+However, we give a family that meets its selection requirements the chance to own a home.

 The typical Habitat Lehigh Valley family earns between 35% – 80% of the median income for the Lehigh Valley.
-Many people who currently reside in shelters in the Lehigh Valley are earning an income that would qualify them for participation in the Habitat Lehigh Valley Home Ownership program.
+In addition, many people who currently reside in shelters would qualify for participation in our Home Ownership program.

 Owning a Home

-- Income-Families must meet specific income guidelines, be able to make low monthly mortgage payments and have an acceptable credit record.
+- Income-Families must meet specific income guidelines, be able to make low monthly mortgage payments, and have an acceptable credit record.

 - Commitment-Families must agree to attend home ownership and budgeting classes.